 What’s the difference between an Air Charter Operator and an Air Charter Broker?

-A broker like PlaneViz connects customers seeking air charter with the aircraft and itinerary that best meets their travel needs.
+As a private jet charter broker, PlaneViz connects customers seeking air charter with the aircraft and itinerary that best meets their travel needs.
 Air charter brokers are free to choose from any number of operators to find the best solution for the customer.
-That does not mean we choose any operator; we always first work with ARGUS and/or Wyvern Wingman approved operators.
+That does not mean we choose any operator; we always first work with ARGUS and/or Wyvern Wingman approved operators (see below).

 An air charter operator has one or more aircraft they operate to deliver air charter service.
-The aircraft in the operator’s fleet may consist of their own airplanes or those owned by companies who make them available for charter when not in company use, or both.
-The operator typically hangars and maintains the aircraft in addition to rendering the services of meeting passengers at the airport, preparing the airplane for flight, and flying them to their destination.
+The aircraft in the operator’s fleet may consist of their own airplanes and/or those owned by companies who make the planes available for charter when not in company use.
+The operator typically hangars and maintains the aircraft in addition to rendering the services of meeting passengers at the airport, preparing the airplane for flight, and flying passengers to their destination.

 Catering.
 Soft drinks, bottled water, beer, liquor and snacks are provided on all flights at no charge.
 Special catering is available with prior arrangements.